Piotr1215/youtube/README.md

 # Repo for my YouTube Channel

-Long form and short form content
+Long and short form content

-Each `short` lives in its own directory and has a runnable `demo.sh` script.
+Scripts and presentation for each `video` lives in its own directory and:
+- can have optional runnable `demo.sh` script
+- usually has `slides.md` to run terminal presentation.

-The `demo.sh` script contains all the commands run in the short, which is easy to execute in a local environment.
+The `demo.sh` script contains all the commands run in the video, which is easy to execute in a local environment given that the prerequisites are met.

 ## Building on open source